 Once you have your purpose behind using wakelet, let's start on a new wakelet.
 First, on your dashboard, select create a new collection (it's right by the big green plus sign).
 You will want to give your wakelet collection a title, description, and picture.
 From there, you can start adding content to your wakelet.
 You can add several types of content, such as:

 · Bookmarked content from wakelet

 · Images (upload your own or find copyright-free images)

 · Link content from google drive or one drive

 · Flipgrid videos!

-Once we created our wakelet collection, we can get fancy with it.
+Once we create our wakelet collection, we can get fancy with it.
 We can collaborate and allow our colleagues to add content to a wakelet collection.
-You can even add a background image to your wakelet, share your collection so others can copy it and collaborate!
-Alright so we have our wakelet created, now we can share it!
-Just like in other tools there are several sharing settings: private, unlisted (only people without the link can view it), and public means anyone can see your wakelet collection.
-You can even push the wakelet out as al ink, pdf, or embed it into your website.
+You can add a background image to your wakelet and share your collection so others can copy it and collaborate!
+Alright, so we have our wakelet created.
+Now we can share it!
+Like in other tools, there are several sharing settings: private, unlisted (only people without the link can view it), and public means anyone can see your wakelet collection.
+You can even push the wakelet out as a link or pdf or embed it into your website.
 Next, you can share it with social media, Google classroom, Microsoft Teams, and more!

 I love using wakelet as an assignment for students to do.
-For example, during my introduction to special education class, I would usually share about special education law and court cases.
-However, that class session was rather dry.
-So, to spice it up I decided to have my students create the content for the session!
-I provided them with resources and links and assigned each of them a particular court case to review.
+For example, during my introduction to a particular education class, I would usually share about special education law and court cases.
+However, that class session was relatively dry.
+So, to spice it up, I decided to have my students create the content for the session!
+I provided them with resources and links and assigned them a particular court case to review.
 They collaborated on a wakelet and created a collection about their court case that included a description of the case, video, link to additional information, and how it impacted special education.
 This was so much fun for students to learn from each other and a new tech tool along the way.